Selective Major Process

 Beginning summer 2025, selective majors allow students to apply to switch in once per year.
 Selection will be based on a point system that considers academic performance and other factors: California residency, first-generation status and Pell eligibility.
 Only students who have completed the required screening courses and have a minimum 2.0 UC GPA are eligible to apply.

-Note: as of spring 2025, Biological Sciences majors are no longer selective.
+Note: As of spring 2025, Biological Sciences majors are no longer selective.

 Selection into the selective major will be based on a point system.
 Students with the highest number of points will be selected into the major until the number of slots available is reached.
 Points are awarded based on the following: